Non-minimally coupled loop quantum inflation with inverse-volume corrections: String-inspired potentials with non-minimal coupling

 Finally, we present the phase-space probability distributions for the $V(\phi) \propto \phi^{2/3}$ potential.
 As in the preceding analyses, the 3D and contour plots in FIG.~\ref{fig:2_3_xi} demonstrate how the non-minimal coupling $\xi$ and the total number of e-folds $N$ influence the measure of favorable initial conditions, assuming a fixed $\lambda$ calibrated by the primordial power spectrum.
 Similar to the $p=1/3$ scenario, we observe an inverse relationship between the coupling strength and the probability of inflation, with larger values of $\xi$ suppressing the likelihood of a sufficiently long slow-roll phase.
 We again plot this distribution over the wide macroscopic intervals $\xi \in (0,1)$ and $N \in (0,70)$ (with $M_{Pl}^2=1$) to clearly display the overall functional behavior of the Liouville measure.
 Nevertheless, one must keep in mind that the parameter configurations capable of surviving the stringent observational cuts from Planck and ACT represent only a very small fraction of the total parameter space visualized here.

 The results summarized in TABLE~\ref{parameter_table} illustrate how inverse-volume corrections map onto the precision constraints of modern cosmology across three distinct potentials: $V(\phi) \propto \phi^{4}$, $\phi^{1/3}$, and $\phi^{2/3}$.
 By tracking the slow-roll parameters at $N=60, 65,$ and $70$ e-folds, we observe that the non-minimal coupling $\xi$ is the critical parameter governing observational viability.
 For the Higgs-like quartic potential, standard LQC dynamics yield an unacceptably large tensor-to-scalar ratio; however, values of $\xi \approx 0.04$ successfully suppress $r$ and tune the scalar tilt $n_s$ into excellent $1\sigma$ agreement with the combined Planck and ACT DR6 data.
 In contrast, the string-inspired fractional monomial potentials naturally predict lower tensor contributions, thus requiring much smaller non-minimal couplings ($\xi \sim 0.001$) to achieve the optimal $(n_s, r)$ and $(n_s, \alpha_s)$ fit.
 Across all three models, varying $\xi$ effectively acts to tilt the primordial spectrum and modulate its running, establishing a very narrow phenomenological window within which LQC-corrected slow-roll trajectories accurately reproduce the observed universe.
+The optimal value of $\xi$ for each potential is selected as the one whose predictions lie closest to the $1\sigma$ confidence region simultaneously in both the $(n_s, r)$ and $(n_s, \alpha_s)$ planes, and for both dataset combinations P-LB-BK18 and P-ACT-LB-BK18.
+This criterion is indicated in Table~\ref{parameter_table} by the highlighted $\xi$ values.
+Regarding the probability measure, it provides information about the Hamiltonian flow in the effective phase space and therefore characterizes the mathematical stability of the dynamical system.
+Concretely, it quantifies the fraction of post-bounce trajectories that converge to a sufficiently long slow-roll phase, and its enhancement with increasing (or decreasing) $\xi$ signals that the dynamics itself preferentially selects larger (or lower) values of the non-minimal coupling for Higgs potential (or monomial potentials).
+However, the physically admissible range of $\xi$ is ultimately restricted by the observational constraints on $(n_s, r, \alpha_s)$: the probability measure identifies the attractor structure of the flow, while the CMB data select the physically viable window within it.
+We also note that, in the presence of holonomy corrections, this same measure-theoretic framework can be used to assign a probability to the effective number of e-folds elapsed between the quantum bounce and the end of inflation, providing a natural bridge between the pre-inflationary LQC dynamics and the onset of slow-roll.